Published October 4th, 2011

 For many couples planning a wedding along Maine’s coast, the idea of being married by a sea captain holds a certain nostalgic appeal.
 We happen to know local seafarer who’s keeping the tradition alive and well.

 Captain Ken Barnes is a master mariner and notary public who’s been officiating weddings for more than 30 years, both on land and at sea.
 He and his wife, Ellen, a captain herself, own the Captain Lindsey House Inn, a historic, nine-bedroom bed & breakfast located in nearby Rockland.
-World travelers and collectors, the couple operated the famed Schooner Stephen Taber for 25 years before taking over the B&B, earning a reputation for warm hospitality that attracted coverage from national news outlets.
+World travelers and collectors, the couple operated the famed Schooner Stephen Taber for 25 years before taking over the B&B, earning a reputation for the warm hospitality that attracted coverage from national news outlets.

 Captain Ken Barnes shares with us his background, his advice for planning your ceremony, and the secret to his marriage of more than 40 years.

 Please tell us a bit about your background as a master mariner.

 CAPTAIN KEN BARNES: I began sailing years before coming to Maine in 1976.
 That was the year my wife and I discovered there were historic schooners still operating on the coast of Maine.
 We moved here from North Carolina to buy the historic Schooner Stephen Taber and never looked back.

 My sailing experience over the years has included yacht deliveries to the West Indies, racing in the North Sea, various vessels along the Eastern Seaboard and Gulf of Mexico, tugboats involved with ship docking and undocking, island ferries in midcoast Maine, and for 25 years master of the Stephen Taber, America’s oldest documented pure sail merchant vessel in continuous service since 1871.

 Where is the Stephen Taber today?
 Does the boat host wedding ceremonies?